North Korea fires 2 suspected missiles in 6th launch in 2022 | Law-Order

 - Country:

+The renewed pressure comes as the pandemic further shakes the North's economy, which was already battered by crippling U.S.-led sanctions over its nuclear weapons programme and decades of mismanagement by its own government.

-South Korea's Joint Chiefs of Staff said the weapons, which were likely short-range, were launched five minutes apart from an eastern coastal area and flew 190 kilometers (118 miles) on an apogee of 20 kilometers (12.4 miles) before landing at sea.
+South Korea's Joint Chiefs of Staff said the weapons, which were likely short-range, were launched five minutes apart from the eastern coastal town of Hamhung and flew 190 kilometers (118 miles) on an apogee of 20 kilometers (12.4 miles) before landing at sea.

+Aviation authorities issued a Notice to Airmen, or NOTAM, for pilots operating in South Korean airspace, advising them of a "missile launched from North Korea" and that they maintain close communication with air traffic controls, according to the website of South Korea's Office of Civil Aviation.

+The U.S. Indo Pacific Command said the latest launches, while highlighting the destabilizing impact of North Korea's weapons program, didn't pose an "immediate threat to U.S. personnel or territory, or to our allies.

-Japanese Prime Minister Fumio Kishida, who described North Korea's repeated missile firings as “extremely regrettable,” but said there has so far been no reports of damage to vessel and aircraft around the Japanese coast.
+Japanese Prime Minister Fumio Kishida confirmed there were no reports of damage to vessel and aircraft around the Japanese coast.
+He called the North's repeated missile firings as "extremely regrettable" and violations of U.N.
+Security Council resolutions.

 The North has been ramping up its testing activity since last fall, demonstrating various missiles and delivery systems apparently designed to overwhelm missile defense systems in the region.